EricGebhart/EricGebhart/README.md

 ### Code tests and explorations

 - **[Exercism](https://exercism.org/profiles/EricGebhart)** Clojure, Haskell, scheme, python.
 The exercises I´ve done over the years in Exercism.
 - **[flickr-fetcher](https://github.com/EricGebhart/flickr-fetcher)** Clojure/Design.
-A design for a simple http endpoint to give recent images from flickr.
+A design for a not so simple http endpoint to give recent images from flickr.
 This solved the enterprise´s problems with scalability, image size and quality, while allowing fall backs to simpler choices according to resource availability.
 - **[Suduko validator](https://github.com/EricGebhart/suduko-validator/)** Clojure: A calculator to validate a suduko board.
 A nicer solution to a code test I did in python.
 - **[Poker](https://github.com/EricGebhart/poker/)** Clojure: A game of poker from the Asheville Coders League Day of Code challenge.
 - **[Swapp](https://github.com/EricGebhart/swapp/)** Clojure: A simple example to understand clojurescript and figwheel.